enketo/blog/_posts/2015-05-19-install-enketo.md

 ssh enketo@107.170.165.182
 ```

-Windows users, do the same as before but enter user name 'enketo' when asked.
+Windows users, do the same as before but enter user name _enketo_ when asked.

 #### Install required software

-Login via ssh as the user you created previously (**not as "root"**).
-Install the first batch of software packages as follows and enter 'Y' when asked to confirm:
+Login via ssh as the user you created previously (**not as _root_**).
+Install the first batch of software packages as follows and enter _Y_ when asked to confirm:

 ```bash
 sudo add-apt-repository -y ppa:rwky/redis